openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 At the time of this writting (2021-12-17), CORE-V-VERIF supports verification of multiple CORE-V cores:

-* **CV32E40P**: UVM environment is stable and v1.0.0 is complete.
+* **CV32E40P**: the UVM environment is stable and v1.0.0 is complete.
 Work on v2.0.0 has started.
 A simple "core" testbench which can be run with open-source tools is available.
-* **CV32E40X**: UVM environment is stable, and verification is on-going.
+* **CV32E40X**: the UVM environment is stable, and verification is on-going.
-* **CV32E40S**: UVM environment is stable, and verification is on-going.
+* **CV32E40S**: the UVM environment is stable, and verification is on-going.
-* **CVA6**: UVM environment is in the early stages of development.
+* **CVA6**: the UVM environment is in the early stages of development.
 * **CVE2**: Coming soon!

 CV32E40P Directory Tree (simplified)